 While there are some factors that cause diabetes that cannot be prevented (such as a breed predisposition), there are many steps you can take to prevent diabetes in your cats.
 They include the following:

 - Help your cats achieve and maintain an ideal body condition.
 This is more than just their weight, but also their muscle mass and body fat.
 Ask your veterinarian to help you assess your pet’s body condition.
-You can get a sense for it by looking at this Body Condition Score chart by Purina.
+You can get a sense of it by looking at this Body Condition Score chart by Purina.

 - Feed your kittens and cats a diet that more closely matches what their system has evolved to handle – this typically means a higher protein and lower carb canned diet.
 Long-term feeding of a high carbohydrate and protein-depleted diet, which describes almost all dry cat food diets, increases your cat’s risk for obesity and diabetes (and isn’t good for their kidneys and urinary tract health either).